Nguyễn Văn Minh Tiến: Early life

 Nguyễn Văn Minh Tiến was born in 1974 in Sài Gòn (now Ho Chi Minh City), during the time of the Republic of Vietnam.
-He served as a conscript in the border guard forces at Sài Gòn Port from 1992 to 1994.
+Nguyễn Văn Minh Tiến served as a conscript in the border guard forces at Sài Gòn Port from 1992 to 1994.

 Career

 Tiến works as an electronic repairman but has dedicated much of his time to patrolling the streets of Ho Chi Minh City to combat crime.
 He began his vigilante activities in 1997 and has since chased and captured criminals in hundreds of incidents.
 By 2008, he had been involved in over 300 arrests.
 His efforts have continued, with reports indicating nearly 1,000 pursuits by 2022.
 He has formed a group of like-minded individuals, growing to 18 members, who patrol high-crime areas.
 The Ho Chi Minh City police have equipped his motorcycle with a priority siren to aid in pursuits.
 Tiến has faced numerous dangers, including injuries from accidents and attacks by criminals using knives, chili powder, and other weapons.
 In one incident, he was exposed to HIV risk after being scratched while subduing a suspect.
-Despite offers of bribes, such as 100 million VND in one case, Tiến has remained committed to justice.
+Despite offers of bribes, such as 100 million VND in one case, Nguyễn Văn Minh Tiến has remained committed to justice.
 His actions have inspired others, though he has faced controversies, including accusations of fraud that were later cleared.